-The Company is dependent on Directors to assess potential acquisition opportunities that have been identified by the Directors or Cordovan Capital Management Limited (or any other corporate finance adviser appointed in place of Cordovan) and to execute acquisitions, and the loss of the services of any of the Directors could materially adversely affect its ability to implement its business strategy, thereby having a material adverse effect on its financial condition and result of operations.
+The Company is dependent on the Directors to pursue the acquisition of the ELG AB and manage the acquisition and re-admission process and, if that acquisition is not completed, to assess potential acquisition opportunities that have been identified by the Directors.
+The loss of the services of any of the Directors could materially adversely affect its ability to implement its business strategy, thereby having a material adverse effect on its financial condition and result of operations.